liqimai/liqimai.github.io/_posts/2021-11-28-Forward-Automatic-Differentiation.md

 $$x\in \mathbb R^{N_0}, f_1\in\mathbb R^{N_1}, \dots, f_k\in\mathbb R^{N_k}.$$

-Computational complexity of two method are listed below.
+Computational complexity of two methods are summarized below:

 |           | Computational Complexity               | When it is faster?     |
 |:--------- |:---------------------------------------| :---------------------:|